Have you ever considered taking sleeping pills to help with your sleep problems?

 Instead of just addressing the symptoms of your sleep issues, you have to learn to identify and address the root causes of your sleep problems.
 That's how you get long-lasting results.

-And I did it without any pills at all, by directly targeting the two main causes of insomnia—high arousal and low sleep drive.
+By directly targeting the two main causes of insomnia—high arousal and low sleep drive.